Adopt a Dog

 What support do we have after the adoption?

 Pit Bulls for Life takes pride in helping newly adopted dogs and their families with the transition into their forever homes.
 If the need arises Pit Bulls for Life is always there for questions or concerns that the home may have.
-Although we are not in any position to financially care for your dog after adoption we can assist you in behavior issue’s your dog may have as well as recommend a behaviorist to assist in whatever you may need.
-We highly recommend you take your dog to obedience classes as it helps ensure that you bond with your dog and understand canine behavior at a higher level.
-We also offer a one hour free training session with all our adoptions via trainer Adam Kidd at 780 Kennels in Spruce Grove AB (this can be taken during the trial period or post adoption up to one year).
+Although we are not in any position to financially care for your dog after adoption we can assist you in behavior issue’s your dog may have as well as recommend a trainer to assist in whatever you may need.
+We encourage you take your dog to obedience classes as it helps ensure that you bond with your dog and understand canine behavior at a higher level.
+We also offer a one hour FREE training session with all our adoptions via trainers at 780 Kennels Inc. in Spruce Grove AB (this can be taken during the trial period or post adoption up to one year).

 Pit Bulls for Life will not take dogs back into the program for convenience purposes if you can no longer care for your dog, a surrender application will need to be filled out and followed as well as the standard fees will still apply.